top of page

 How to Get a Trade License?

-Some programs use a hybrid learning model of face-to-face instruction along with an online component, while other programs are 100% virtual.
+Some programs use a hybrid learning model of face-to-face classroom instruction along with an online component, while other programs are 100% virtual.

 Hybrid model –